-Write a function called count_words(text)
+Write a function called count_words(text), which prints the

 number of words contained in the text.
 Assume each word is